vmstan/gravity-sync/README.md

 - Specifying the IP or DNS name of your primary Pi-hole.
 - Specifying the SSH username to connect to your primary Pi-hole.
 - Configuring your key-pair and applying it to your primary Pi-hole.
-- Testing your authentication method, and testing connections to the primary.
-- Perform a backup of the existing Pi-hole database.

 The configuration will be saved as `gravity-sync.conf` in the same folder as the script.
 If you need to make adjustments to your settings in the future, you can edit this file or run the configuration tool to generate a new one.